solo-io/gloo/docs/content/installation/advanced_configuration/fds_mode.md

 {{< tabs >}}
 {{% tab name="Helm values file" %}}
-Add the `discovery.enabled=true` setting to your Helm overrides file:
+Add the `discovery.enabled=true` setting to your Helm overrides file.
+For Gloo Gateway Enterprise, remember to set discovery under the `gloo` section, such as `gloo.discovery.enabled=true`.

 ```yaml
 settings: